Eclarkhalid/APneck/README.md

  component is a custom context that is used to share data between different components in the application.

 Overall, this code sets up a basic React application with client-side routing and a common layout component.

+HOME.JS

+This code is a React component that renders the home page of a website.
+It includes sections for featured products, repair services, new arrivals, hot deals, blogs, and a newsletter subscription form.
+The component uses various React components such as Featuredproducts, Newarrivals, and Newsletter.
+It also imports images and blog posts for use in the blogs section.
+The code is written in JavaScript and uses JSX syntax to define the component's structure and styling.